 There are $6$ black patches and $5$ white patches in the zebra crossing diagram.
-The number of loops in the mechanism are found out using the Equation \ref{equ_loop}.
-The number of loops are,
+The number of loops (L) in the mechanism are calculated using Equation \ref{equ_loop}.

 The number of white patches between the black patches $N_w$ are $3$ (the links $l_2$ and $l_4$ are treated as one white patch).
 The number of loops $L$ are $2$.
 The number of joints attached to the ground link $J_f$ are $2$.
-The degrees of freedom is calculated using the Equation \ref{equ_loopwhite}.
-Calculating the degrees of freedom,
+The degrees of freedom (M) is calculated using Equation \ref{equ_loopwhite}.

 Therefore the mechanism has $0$ degree of freedom.